Bullying leads to 10-year-old's suicide; Family says Greenfield school did not reach out directly

 “This was not committed by a gun,” Sam Teusch said.
 “The way this was done is nobody’s business.”

-Though he is determined to offer clarity on that component, he’s even more set on keeping one main piece at the top-of-mind: bullying in school is a pattern and no family should face this reality.
+Though he is determined to offer clarity on that component, he’s even more set on keeping one main piece at the top-of-mind: Bullying in school is a pattern and no family should face this reality.

-As friends that attended school with Sammy Teusch flocked to their house to honor him, they shared stories of similar experiences at school with Sam Teusch.
+As friends who attended school with Sammy Teusch flocked to their house to honor him, they shared stories of similar experiences at school with Sam Teusch.

 “This wasn’t five kids, this was 25 kids that are experiencing this,” Sam Teusch said.